-Generally, to immigrate to the United States or to obtain a "green- card" an applicant must have either a qualifying relative, a job, or luck in the annual visa lottery.
+Generally, to immigrate to the United States or to obtain a "green-card" an applicant must have either a qualifying relative, a job, or luck in the annual visa lottery.
 INA § 201, 8 U.S.C. § 1151, identifies which relatives and jobs qualify for this special treatment.
 Immigrants to the United States are divided into two categories: those whose ability to obtain permanent residence status is without numerical limitation, and those whose ability to obtain permanent residence is subject to an annual limitation.

-The category of people whose ability to immigrate is not subject to numerical limitation includes immediate relatives of United States citizens, namely spouses, widows(ers) and minor unmarried children.
-Also included are the parents of U. S. citizens who are twenty-one or older.
-INA§ 201(b), 8 U.S.C. § 1151(b).
+The category of people whose ability to immigrate is not subject to numerical limitation includes immediate relatives of United States citizens, namely spouses, widows(ers) and unmarried children [who are less than twenty-one years old].
+Also included are the parents of U.S. citizens who are twenty-one or older.
+INA § 201(b), 8 U.S.C. § 1151(b).
 [The United States granted LPR status to 505,765 noncitizens as immediate relatives of USCs in fiscal year 2019.]

 Immigrants subject to limitations are restricted to a total annual allocation of 675,000 visas per year.
 This category is sub-divided into those who seek permanent residence based on (A) family sponsorship, (B) employment and (C) diversity.
 The INA sets up an elaborate plan for the allocation of family and employment based visas.
 INA § 201(c)(d), 8 U.S.C. § 1151(c)(d).
 The statute also imposes numerical limitations on the visas allotted to nationals of individual foreign states [such that no single country can receive more than 7% of the total number of family- and employment-based immigrant visas.
 This is called the "per-country cap."].
 INA § 202, 8 U.S.C. § 1152.
+[In fiscal year 2021, 385,396 noncitizens were granted LPR status as "immediate relatives."]

 Family-based visas (separate from immediate relative visas, which are without numerical limitation) are distributed to four preferred groups (with minimum limits in parentheses).
-The first preferred group (23,400) includes unmarried sons and daughters (at least twenty-one years of age) of United States citizens, and their children.
-The second preferred group (114,200) includes the spouses and unmarried sons and daughters of legal permanent residents (LPRs).
-The third preferred group (23,400) includes the married sons and daughters of United States citizens and their spouses and children.
-The final preferred group (65,000) includes the brothers and sisters of United States citizens (at least twenty-one years of age) and their spouses and children.
-[In fiscal year 2019, 204,139 noncitizens were granted LPR status on the basis of these family relationships.]
+The first preferred group (23,400) includes unmarried sons and daughters (at least twenty-one years of age) of United States citizens, and their [unmarried, under twenty-one] children.
+The second preferred group (114,200) includes the spouses and unmarried sons and daughters [both under and over the age of twenty-one] of legal permanent residents (LPRs).
+The third preferred group (23,400) includes the married sons and daughters of United States citizens and their spouses and [unmarried, under twenty-one] children.
+The final preferred group (65,000) includes the brothers and sisters of United States citizens (at least twenty-one years of age) and their spouses and [unmarried, under twenty-one] children.
+[In fiscal year 2021, 65,690 noncitizens were granted LPR status on the basis of these family relationships.]